China–North Korea relations: Tourism

 In February 2025, North Korea allowed a small group of international tourists to visit, marking the first such visit in five years.
 These tourists, including those from Europe, visited the Rason economic zone, signaling a potential shift in North Korea's tourism industry aimed at boosting foreign currency.
 While China remains North Korea's largest trading partner, ties have cooled as North Korea has grown closer to Russia, particularly after the war in Ukraine.
 Despite this, China's role in North Korea's tourism remains significant, as Chinese tourists represented over 90% of foreign visitors before the pandemic.
 North Korea hopes to revive tourism, with plans to open a major site on the east coast in June 2025.

 Military relations

 Chinese soldiers at the Battle of Triangle Hill in 1952, during the Korean War.

-China assisted North Korea during the Korean War (1950–53) against South Korean and UN forces on the Korean peninsula.
+China assisted North Korea during the Korean War (1950–53) against South Korean and United Nations forces on the Korean peninsula.
 Although China itself remained neutral, three million Chinese soldiers participated in the conflict as part of the People's Volunteer Army fighting alongside the Korean People's Army.
 As many as 180,000 were killed.